magentabusiness/magentabusiness.github.io/docs/user-guide/contribution/ui/advanced-development.md

         title: 'Go to the "JavaScript library" page, and click the "plus" icon.
 In the pop-up that opens, select "Extension" in the "JavaScript type" selector, enter title for your module, and drag the file with your compiled components.
 Then, click "Add".'
     1:
         image: https://img.thingsboard.io/user-guide/contribution/extensions/add-js-module-2-ce.png
-        title: 'Congratulations, your components were added to the ThingsBoard!'
+        title: 'Congratulations, your components were added to the IoT Hub!'

 select-extensions-module:
     0: